notifi-network/notifi-sdk-ts/packages/notifi-react-hooks/README.md

 1. Join the [Discord Community](https://discord.com/invite/nAqR3mk3rv) to get support
 1. Hit up the devs in the [#integration-requests](https://discord.com/channels/939658182509334538/950415885619843082) channel to get onboarded to Notifi's services
+1. Your app has been properly wrapped/connected to Solana. https://solana-labs.github.io/wallet-adapter/

 ## 📥 Installation